Congratulations on having your paper accepted by the Review of Finance! This page contains all the information you need to prepare for publication.

 If you would like a digest to be featured, please include a 500-word summary of your paper in the Article Information Page.
 500 words is a strict maximum, not a target; shorter summaries are likely to be more impactful.
 You may include up to one figure.
 The figure can be a diagram or a graph, but not a table.
 Some papers may not have figures, so the figure is optional.
 If you decide to include a figure, please attach it as a separate document, ensuring the file name makes it clear that it is to be used in your digest (i.e. by using the file name ‘digest figure’ or similar)

 These will contain a link to the digest and the figure (if included), and will be used to market the digest.
-These must be 280 characters or less.
+These must be 257 characters or fewer, as the link to the article takes up 23 characters.
 Typically, a journal’s marketing department prepares Tweets, but we would like to give authors the option to do so, to ensure that the paper is marketed as they would like.